shayansm2/eng-notebook/kafka/readme.md

   * also known as subscribers, readers
   * know which broker to read from
   * read on order in each partition
-* **consumer group**: each consumer group can have multiple consumers
-  * each consumer group can read all data from all brokers
-  * each partition is assigned to one consumer and only that consumer within that consumer group can read that data
-  * if #consumers > #partitions then some consumers are inactive (not recommended but use for backup)
-* **ownership**: the mapping of a customer to a partition

 internals of getting message from kafka broker by consumer:
 ```mermaid